There comes a time as parents when we don’t know what to do to get our little ones to eat their vegetables.

 In this article, I am going to share 10 methods that are working for me to get my children to eat veggies.

 I also gave them raw and steamed vegetables as a snack among other things.
-By doing so, their taste buds became accustomed to it.
+By doing so, their taste buds became accustomed to them.

 Here are a few more more articles that will help keep your child healthy!